matique/miau/README.md

 "authorize!" will raise an exception (which can be handled by "rescue") in case a policy returns "false" or isn't available.

-"authorize?" will return the value of the policy.
+"authorized?" will return the value of the policy.

 Internals